Why is Data Persistence needed for Containers? #

 • 1) Named Volumes: Have a specific name assigned to them when created

-• Command: Created using command volume create <volume-name> or automatically when a container specifies a volume that Docker hasn't created yet
+• Command: Created using command docker volume create <volume-name> or automatically when a container specifies a volume that Docker hasn't created yet

-docker run -d -v mydata:/path/in/container my_image:tag
+docker run -d -v volume_name:/path/in/container my_image:tag

 Example: